-- A. Each DPS JCPC-funded program shall develop a training and development plan for all staff and volunteers that meets the requirements unique to their program type and service being delivered.
-At a minimum, the plan shall include the following: - Programs must provide its staff and volunteers with job appropriate orientation and training within thirty (30) days of employment to include policies, procedures, rules, and regulations of the program and DPS JCPC policies.
+- A. Each program shall develop a training and development plan for all staff and volunteers that meets the requirements unique to their program type and service being delivered.
+At a minimum, the plan shall include the following: - Job appropriate orientation and training within thirty (30) days of employment/volunteering to include policies, procedures, rules, and regulations of the program and DPS JCPC and Community Programs Section Funded Programs Minimum Standards.
 Written documentation of the program orientation and training on policies must be available to the JCPC/DPS upon request. - 2.
-Programs must offer training opportunities that will lead to the continued personal and professional development of the staff and volunteers.
-Volunteers shall complete pre-service training specific to the program type prior to direct service delivery to juveniles. - All professional and volunteer staff members who lead program activities that require special skills or certification must be trained in the skills necessary for each particular activity. - Direct service staff shall participate annually in at least twelve (12) hours of professional continuing education in an area related to the service type provided.
+Programs must offer training opportunities (i.e., internal, in-person and/or online) that will lead to continued personal and professional development. - 3.
+Volunteers shall complete pre-service training specific to the program type prior to direct service delivery to juveniles. - 4.
+Direct service staff shall participate annually in at least twelve (12) hours of training in an area related to the service type provided, including at a minimum, basic interaction skills relating to juveniles.